- 20/02/2014 : New programme in Uganda funded by Big Lottery Fund

 - 03/01/2014 : In 2014, it's unacceptable for girls in Malawi to be unable to go to school

 - 03/01/2014 : Child survival: a message of hope but a call for renewed commitment in UNICEF report

 Ros has more than twenty years experience of maternal and child health and sexual and reproductive health in the international development field.
 She has managed and provided technical support to developing country programmes across Africa, Asia and Latin America and is an experienced advocate.
 Immediately before joining Women and Children First in 2007 Ros was a freelance management consultant for UNAIDS, prior to which she was Chief Executive at Interact Worldwide, a UK-based sexual and reproductive health and rights NGO, for five and a half years.
 Previous roles include Consultancy Services Director and External Relations Director at International Family Health and Director of Latin America Programmes for Marie Stopes International.
 Ros holds an MA in Area Studies (Latin America) from the University of London’s Institute for Latin American Studies and is Vice Chair of the Child-to-Child Trust.

-Ruth Duebbert (Head of Policy & Advocacy)
+Ruth Duebbert (Head of Policy & Advocacy - maternity leave)